 10 traditional meals you should try in Serbia

-Ajvar is a special type of salad, a specialty of Balkan cuisine, made of red pepper.
+Ajvar is a special type of salad, a specialty of Balkan cuisine (not only Serbian food), made of red pepper.
 It is used as an addition to many dishes, and most often as a bread spread.
-The ayvar is traditionally made in the autumn when it is full of peppers, and people eat it throughout the year.
+The ajvar is traditionally made in the autumn when it is full of peppers, and people eat it throughout the year.

 Ajvar is made of hot and sweet peppers.
 Blue eggplant is usually added to peppers.
 It is prepared manually in open shingles on a wood stove.
 Before preparing the ajvar, the peppers are baked, carefully scrubbed, fried and ground.
 Before serving, usually is added a small chopped, salted garlic.